Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: Numerical Results

-We plot the average rate for limited-feedback RIS selection versus the average SNR $\Bar\gamma$ for the power-law model in Fig. \ref{Fig-9-1} and for the exp-law model in Fig. \ref{Fig-9-2}.
+We plot the average rate for limited-feedback RIS selection versus $\Bar\gamma$ for the power-law model in Fig. \ref{Fig-9-1} and for the exp-law model in Fig. \ref{Fig-9-2}.
 The perfect agreement between analytical curves obtained by \eqref{throughput given phi,FB} and \eqref{throughput given phi,FB,exp} and simulations verify the accuracy of \eqref{throughput given phi,FB} and \eqref{throughput given phi,FB,exp}.
-For both Figs. \ref{Fig-9-1} and \ref{Fig-9-2}, we observe that for $\lambda=0.1$, the performance loss from $T=\infty$ to $T=5$ is much less than that from $T=5$ to $T=3$.
-This is due to the fact that the probability $\PR{\NPowFB\geq1}=1-\exp\paren{-\XiPow}$ experience significant reduction from $T=5$ to $T=3$ while this probability experience minor reduction from $T=\infty$ to $T=5$.
-This observation numerically demonstrates that average feedback load around 5 is enough to experience negligible optimization loss, compared to the all-feedback case.
-This suggests the limited-feedback strategies significantly reduce feedback load while it almost does not sacrifice from the data rate performance.
+For both Figs. \ref{Fig-9-1} and \ref{Fig-9-2}, we observe that for $\lambda=0.1$, the performance loss from centralized case (which assumes the availability of location information from all RISs) to the case of $T=5$ is much less than that from the case of $T=5$ to that of $T=3$.
+Based on \eqref{muT}, $T=5$ leads to the average feedback load $\XiPow\approx1.54$.
+This observation numerically demonstrates that small average feedback load around 1.54 is enough to experience negligible optimization loss, compared to the non-feedback case.
+This suggests that we can achieve a significant reduction in the feedback load in distributed network operation with limited-feedback, {\em whilst} not sacrificing from the data rate performance.